For iOS 16

 - Jump to bottom: four-finger single-tap near bottom of screen

-You can change what’s included in the rotor by going to Settings > Accessibility > VoiceOver > Rotor.
+You can change what’s included in the rotor in Settings > Accessibility > VoiceOver > Rotor.
 For additional information and tips for making the best use of the rotor, check out the guide “iDevice Primer 103: What is the rotor for and how do I use it?”

 Try before you buy

 Now that you hopefully have a basic idea of how to use iOS with VoiceOver, it may be a good idea to try one or more iPhone models in person if possible to see how you do in practice.
-For me, that was a major factor in my decision to first get an iPod Touch in 2010, and an iPhone a year later, as my experience testing out a device in an Apple retail store and getting the hang of it fairly quickly simply blew me away.
+For me, that was a major factor in my decision to first get an iPod Touch in 2010, and an iPhone a year later, as my experience testing out an iPod Touch in an Apple retail store and getting the hang of it fairly quickly simply blew me away.
 At that point, I had never used VoiceOver on anything but a computer, and that required the memorization of keyboard commands over a significantly longer period of time.

-Once you get your hands on a test device, VoiceOver can be turned on without sighted assistance by pressing and holding the Home button, or Side button if the device doesn’t have a Home button, and saying, “Turn on VoiceOver,” once you feel a short vibration.
-When you’re done, engage Siri again and say, “Turn VoiceOver off.”
-As an alternative to using Siri, VoiceOver can be turned on with sighted assistance by instructing the person helping you to go to Settings > Accessibility > VoiceOver, and toggling it on for you.
-If you’re unable to go to a store, you can try this on any iOS device, like one belonging to a friend or family member.
+Once you get your hands on a test iPhone, VoiceOver can be turned on without sighted assistance by pressing and holding the Home button, or Side button if the iPhone doesn’t have a Home button, and saying “Turn on VoiceOver” once you feel a short vibration.
+When you’re done, engage Siri again and say “Turn VoiceOver off.”
+As an alternative to using Siri, VoiceOver can be turned on visually by going to Settings > Accessibility > VoiceOver, and toggling it on.
+If you’re unable to go to a store, you can try this on any iPhone, like one belonging to a friend or family member.

-Once VoiceOver has been turned on, it might be a good idea if you’re using someone’s device to ask them to unlock it so you can explore the Home Screen.
-Also if you’re using someone’s device, it is a good idea to ask the owner before opening any apps, as they may contain sensitive information that the owner might not want revealed and spoken aloud.
+Once VoiceOver has been turned on, it might be a good idea if you’re using someone’s iPhone to ask them to unlock it so you can explore the Home Screen.
+Also if you’re using someone’s iPhone, it is a good idea to ask the owner before opening any apps, as they may contain sensitive information that the owner might not want revealed and spoken aloud.

-Once you get your iOS device, if it wasn’t set up in store, you will be walked through a brief setup process.
+Once you get your iPhone, if it wasn’t set up in store, you will be walked through a brief setup process.

-If it is an iPhone, depending on your wireless carrier, you may need to insert a physical SIM into the iPhone to connect it to your carrier’s cellular network.
+Depending on your wireless carrier, you may need to insert a physical SIM into the iPhone to connect it to your carrier’s cellular network.
 This involves poking the recessed hole on the right side of the iPhone with a paperclip and placing and aligning the SIM into the tray that pops out.
 However, you may have the option of using an electronic subscriber identity module (ESIM) or having the physical SIM inserted at the time of purchase, eliminating the need to perform this somewhat difficult task on your own.
 Therefore, if a physical SIM is required, I’d recommend opting to have it inserted at the time of purchase if possible.

-Next, for an iPhone, turn it on by pressing and holding the button on the right side, known as the Side button, for about five seconds.
-For an iPod Touch, turn it on by pressing and holding the button near the top right corner of the device for about five seconds.
-After about a minute, turn VoiceOver on either by pressing the Home button three times quickly, or if your device doesn’t have a Home button, by pressing the Side button three times quickly.
-VoiceOver should announce, “VoiceOver on.”
+Next, turn on the iPhone by pressing and holding the Side button for about five seconds.
+After about a minute, turn VoiceOver on either by pressing the Home button three times quickly, or if your iPhone doesn’t have a Home button, by pressing the Side button three times quickly.
+VoiceOver should announce “VoiceOver on.”
 Either press the Home button or slide your finger up from the bottom edge of the screen as described earlier to begin the setup process.

-From here, Setup Assistant guides you through connecting to a Wi-Fi network, activating the device with your wireless carrier, signing in with your Apple ID, setting up biometric authentication, and configuring various other basic settings.
-If this is your first Apple product, it might be useful to create a free Apple ID on a device you’re more comfortable with prior to setting up your new iOS device.
+From here, Setup Assistant guides you through connecting to a Wi-Fi network, activating the iPhone with your wireless carrier, signing in with your Apple ID, setting up biometric authentication, and configuring various other basic settings.
+If this is your first Apple product, it might be useful to create a free Apple ID on a device you’re more comfortable with prior to setting up your new iPhone.

 Your Apple ID is the account used to access Apple services and sync your devices.
 If you’ve used the iTunes Store, for example, you already have an Apple ID.

 At various points throughout the setup, you’ll be asked to type using the onscreen keyboard.
-As an alternative to finding and double-tapping on each character, you can hold one finger on the character you want to insert, and with another finger, tap once anywhere on the screen.
+As an alternative to finding and double-tapping on each character, it may be easier to hold one finger on the character you want to insert, and with another finger, tap once anywhere on the screen.
 This gesture is known as a split-tap, and can be used anywhere a double-tap can be used.